 Why should I use poolish for pizza dough?

-With poolish, you can achieve the characteristics of a long-fermented dough in a relatively short amount of time, requiring minimal effort on your part!
+With poolish pizza dough, you can achieve the characteristics of a long-fermented dough in a relatively short amount of time, requiring minimal effort on your part!

 The fermentation process improves the flavor and texture of the dough, and contributes to a lighter and more open crumb.